Sustainable Travel: Small Changes That Have Big Environmental Impact

 of Disposable Plastic Bags.

-♻️ Environmental Impact – Regardless of size, plastic bags (including snack, sandwich, quart, gallon, or grocery) end up in landfills unless recycled.
+♻️ Environmental Impact – Regardless of size, plastic bags (including snacks, sandwiches, quarts, gallons, or groceries) end up in landfills unless recycled.
 Many grocery stores have recycling bins so shoppers can bring their unused plastic grocery bags back for recycling.
 Reusable bags are sturdy and can be tossed in the washing machine for a refresh.
-They are also compact and take up very little space when not in use.
+They are compact and take up very little space when not in use.

 Recommended Reusable Bags: